Sustainable Papers

 Rails is a dynamic company, and we care about our impact on the environment.
 As we build a successful company, we are doing great things to be more sustainable every year.
 In products, we use Tencel™ fabrics from Lenzing, manufactured from certified renewable wood sources.
 Many categories in our collection use recycled and organic cottons.
 Some best-sellers in shirting are made with recycled fabrics only.

 We cannot say our entire collection is eco-friendly but we’re introducing more of those products, like denim styles made at mills with low water waste.
 Denim production can use a lot of water, so we want to limit that.
-In 2022, we’ll introduce an Eco Collection, with environmentally-friendly fabrics.
+In 2022, we’ll introduce an Eco Collection, with environmentally friendly fabrics.

 Does Rails Gives Back support environmental causes?